Skip to content

 The standard baremetal pattern uses only passive components.
 Thread virtualization is an advanced alternative approach when active components are needed.

 To activate this feature see: Configuring F´.
-Continue reading for all the fancy details of how this system is designed.
+The following sections describe how the thread virtualization system works internally.

 Defining Custom Tasks